parallaxmap/dna-sequencer/README.md

 ![](media/schematic.png)

 ## Bill of Materials

+Choice of keycaps is up to you, as long as they're compatible with Cherry MX.
+You will also need a Micro USB cable for power and USB MIDI, and a 3.5 TRS to DIN converter for regular MIDI

 | **_Item_**              | **_Description_**             | **_Quantity_** | **_Unit Price ($)_** | **_Total Price ($)_** | **_URL_**                                                                                                       | **_Running Total ($ incl VAT)_** |
 | ----------------------- | ----------------------------- | -------------- | -------------------- | --------------------- | --------------------------------------------------------------------------------------------------------------- | -------------------------------- |
 | MBB02070C1009FCT00      | 10 Ohm resistor               | 1              | $0.10                | $0.10                 | https://www.digikey.co.uk/en/products/detail/vishay-beyschlag-draloric-bc-components/MBB02070C1009FCT00/5062945 | $0.12                            |